 The meaning of this verse is a zeal for justice and truth will make Him active and strong in executing the work that God has given Him.
-All of these verses extol the character, ability, integrity, honor, and righteousness of the Holy Messiah.

-Isaiah's concept of peace Hebrew "Shalom" is radical in this 11th chapter.
+Isaiah's concept of peace Hebrew Shalom is radical in this chapter.
 Consider the incredible turmoil Judah is in ...
-Syria and Ephraim plot against Israel and Judah ... there was also great strife between Israel and Judah ...
+Syria and Ephraim plot against Israel and

+Judah ... there was also great strife between Israel and Judah ...
 Assyria and Sennacherib commeth ... there are power struggles within Judah and the poor are oppressed by the rich ruling class of people.
 In spite of all of this turmoil Isaiah wanted his readers to imagine a world where natural enemies live in peace with each other.
-This vision of peace even affects the relationship between peoples as if they are wild animals who have changed to become as little children.
+This vision of peace even affects the relationship between wild animals.